 Auto-scaling ensures resources align with demand.
 Cloud platforms like AWS or Google Cloud can dynamically add servers during traffic spikes and scale down during lulls, optimizing costs without sacrificing performance.
 Load balancers (e.g., NGINX, AWS ALB) distribute incoming requests across these servers, preventing any single node from becoming overwhelmed.

-Netflix’s streaming infrastructure relies heavily on auto-scaling to handle millions of concurrent viewers during peak hours.
-However, scaling isn’t instant—new servers take time to initialize, and misconfigured metrics (e.g., scaling based on CPU usage alone) can lead to over- or under-provisioning.
-Combining auto-scaling with predictive algorithms (anticipating traffic based on historical data) can mitigate these risks.
+Netflix's streaming infrastructure relies heavily on auto-scaling to handle millions of concurrent viewers during peak hours.
+However, scaling isn't instant—new servers take time to initialize, and misconfigured metrics can lead to over- or under-provisioning.
+Combining auto-scaling with predictive algorithms can mitigate these risks.

 7. The Strangler Pattern